 1 The annual subscription for Qualified and Associate Members and the subscription for Non Resident Members shall be £12.00, except for those under 17 years of age or in full-time education, for whom the subscriptions shall be £6.00.

 2 40% of all subscriptions shall be paid into the Bell Repair Fund.

-3 Branch grants shall be 25% of annual subscriptions (excluding Non Resident Members’ subscriptions) received in the previous year up to either a maximum of £390 or an amount equal to the branch expenditure during the previous year whichever is greater less the cost of advertising in the Ringing World during the previous year.
+3 Branch grants shall be 15% of annual subscriptions (excluding Non Resident Members’ subscriptions) received in the previous year but not exceeding an amount equal to the branch expenditure during the previous year, less the cost of advertising in the Ringing World during the previous year.
 Applications for further funding shall be made to the General Officers of the Association.

 4 Cost of badges: £2.00 each.